 The main culprit is - Has the needle been changed in living memory?
 Ideally the Needle should be changed after playing each record side (see the topic on this webpage "When should I change my Gramophone Needle").

 It can be said the greater the unobstructed distance from the diaphragm to the mouth of the horn; the better the sound quality.
-Some cheap portables have no internal horn and the sound comes from the Soundbox straight out of the back of the gramophone, do not expect glorious bass tones from these.
+Some cheap portables have no internal horn & the sound comes from the Soundbox straight out of the back of the gramophone, do not expect glorious bass tones from these.
 Having said this, only a short distance from the diaphragm to the mouth of the horn is enough to drastically improve sound quality.
 After all, if you cup your hands around your mouth your voice is clearer at a greater distance.
-My wife does not need to cup her hands!

 If volume is a problem see the topic on this webpage "Gramophone Volume to Loud / Soft - what can be done?"

 The use of soft needles tend to improve sound quality, but at the expense of volume.

 Finally the obvious reason - 78's do wear out; in many cases caused by not changing gramophone needles regularly.
 Wear is sometimes evidenced by a slight grey appearance to the grooves.